0-5788719150923125/vtx/examples/training/README.md

 ### 3. Create your configuration files

 In the root of your project directory, create a file called `.env`.
 This file contains all of your secrets.
-Thus, DO NOT SHARE IT WITH ANYONE.
+DO NOT SHARE IT WITH ANYONE.

-You may copy a blank `.env` file from here: [example.env](https://github.com/0-5788719150923125/vtx/blob/main/examples/lab/.env)
+You may copy a template `.env` file from here: [example.env](https://github.com/0-5788719150923125/vtx/blob/main/examples/lab/.env)

 Next, create a file called `config.yml` in the root of your project.
 We can leave this empty for now.